 If you don’t already include the tax on the product page, start.
-Even if you display it on the product page separately as well as in total, it’s worth being upfront about these charges to avoid surprising the customer at checkout.
+Even if you separately as well as in total, it’s worth being upfront about these charges to avoid surprising the customer at checkout.
 While American customers are used to tax after purchase, it’s better to be clear on your rates, especially if you’re offering international sales.

 Even showing an estimate near the initial price would help reduce this shock for customers, and encourage them to complete the purchase.
 In the UK, many sites aimed at businesses sell products at two rates - including and excluding VAT - and show both prices.
 This is a good way to be clear about costs upfront.